Jump to:

 Small cracks and holes are often overlooked because they seem minimal.
 Truth is, they can widen into gaps, resulting in heat loss in the greenhouse.
 That’s where sealing comes in.

-Silicone caulking works best for smaller, more precise gaps, while a camper seal is great for larger or uneven surfaces.
+Silicone caulking works best for smaller, more precise gaps.
+A camper seal is great for larger or uneven surfaces.
 Spray foam is another solid option, especially when other methods don’t do the job.

 Use Insulation Blankets

-Using insulation blankets to cover the greenhouse is a cost-effective way to reduce heat loss.
-How it works is simple but effective: as the name suggests, the blanket cloaks the structure, adding an extra layer of warmth.
+As the name suggests, the blanket cloaks the structure, adding an extra layer of warmth.
 This, in turn, improves heat retention.
-Just drape it over or attach it to the frame, particularly at night when temperatures drop.
+Drape it over or attach it to the frame, particularly at night when temperatures drop.

-Note: A single-wall polycarbonate greenhouse can benefit from insulation blankets, as it provide less thermal resistance compared to double-wall options.
+Note: A single-wall polycarbonate greenhouse can benefit from insulation blankets.
+For one, it provides less thermal resistance compared to double-wall options.

 Cover Plants with Fleece